T20X/notes/low latency/lock-free.md

 The value of an atomic object M, as determined by evaluation B, shall be the value stored by some side effect A that modifies M, where B does not happen before A.
 [Note 14: The set of such side effects is also restricted by the rest of the rules described here, and in particular, by the coherence requirements below. — end note]

+## release operation

+ Informally, performing a release operation on A forces prior side effects on *other*(exactly not specified on which ones) memory locations to become visible to other threads that later perform a consume or an acquire operation on A. “Relaxed” atomic operations are not synchronization operations even though, like synchronization operations, they cannot contribute to data races.

+An atomic operation A that performs a release operation on an atomic object M synchronizes with an atomic operation B that performs an acquire operation on M and ***IMPORTANT------->takes its value from any side effect in the release sequence headed by A.***

+Note that above does not limit to just one acquire operation!

+that the querent might be thinking that a release store only has enough synchronization "mojo" to sync with one reader, and that reader would use up its ability to sync with anything else.
+If so, it might help to understand that's not how it works.
+In real implementations, a release operation in a writer orders access to coherent shared cache/memory wrt. earlier loads/stores in that thread.
+Acquire is similar for the read side, just ordering this CPU core's access to coherent shared state

+In ISO C++ there is not much of a guarantee of a coherent shared state existing, other than the coherency guarantees on single objects.
+ISO C++ only defines things in terms of syncs-with guaranteeing visibility, so if nobody's looking then a release store can in theory be optimized away or relaxed by the as-if rule.
+But in practice compilers don't try to prove that an atomic object has no acquire-or-stronger reader

+## Coherence

+**non-atomic**
+The value of a non-atomic scalar object or bit-field M, as determined by evaluation B (**read**/**calc**), shall be the value stored by the *visible side effect* (**write**) A.
+[Note 12: If there is ambiguity about which side effect to a non-atomic object or bit-field is visible, then the behavior is either unspecified or undefined. — end note]
+[Note 13: This states that operations on ordinary objects are not visibly reordered.
+This is not actually detectable without data races, but it is necessary to ensure that data races, as defined below, and with suitable restrictions on the use of atomics, correspond to data races in a simple interleaved (sequentially consistent) execution. — end note]

+**atomic**
+The value of an atomic object M, as determined by evaluation B(**read**/**calc**), shall be the value stored by some side effect(**write**) A that modifies M, where B does not happen before A.
+[Note 14: The set of such side effects is also restricted by the rest of the rules described here, and in particular, by the coherence requirements below. — end note]

+all modifications to any particular atomic variable occur in a total order that is specific to this one atomic variable

+**NOTE THAT TOTAL ORDER DOES NOT FORM HAPPENS BEFORE RELATIONSHIPS! as the fact that the value was modified does not mean that it was read!**

+***[Note 19: The four preceding coherence requirements effectively disallow compiler reordering of atomic operations to a single object, even if both operations are relaxed loads.
+This effectively makes the cache coherence guarantee provided by most hardware available to C++ atomic operations. — end note]***
+0
+### write-write

+If an operation A that modifies an atomic object M happens before an operation B that modifies M, then A shall be earlier than B in the modification order of M.
+[Note 15: This requirement is known as write-write coherence. — end note]

+### read-read

+If a value computation(**read**/**calc**) A of an atomic object M happens before a value computation B(**read**/**calc**) of M, and A takes its value from a side effect X on M, then the value computed by B shall either be the value stored by X or the value stored by a side effect Y on M, where Y follows X in the modification order of M.
+[Note 16: This requirement is known as read-read coherence. — end note]

+### read-write

+If a value computation A of an atomic object M happens before an operation B that modifies M, then A shall take its value from a side effect X on M, where X precedes B in the modification order of M.
+[Note 17: This requirement is known as read-write coherence. — end note] 18

+### write-read

+If a side effect X on an atomic object M happens before a value computation B of M, then the evaluation B shall take its value from X or from a side effect Y that follows X in the modification order of M.
+[Note 18: This requirement is known as write-read coherence. — end note]

+[Note 19: The four preceding coherence requirements effectively disallow compiler reordering of atomic operations to a single object, even if both operations are relaxed loads.
+This effectively makes the cache coherence guarantee provided by most hardware available to C++ atomic operations. — end note]
+0

+[Note 20: The value observed by a load of an atomic depends on the “happens before” relation, which depends on the values observed by loads of atomics.
+The intended reading is that there must exist an association of atomic loads with modifications they observe that, together with suitably chosen modification orders and the “happens before” relation derived as described above, satisfy the resulting constraints as imposed here. — end note]

 ## "strongly happens before"